skorotkiewicz/freeflow/fluxspeak/README.md

 **Result:**
 ```
-hello everyone thank you for coming today
+Hello everyone thank you

+For coming today we

-we are going to explore something
+are going to explore something truly . . .

-truly magical...
+magical –
 ```

 ---